 if(num % 2 != 0):

-Explanation: In the above example using a modulo operator, it prints odd numbers between 0 and 20 from the code if the number is divided by 2 and the remainder obtained is 0 then we say it as even number else its odd number.
-If the number is 2 then 2 % 2 gives remainder 0 so its even number not odd, now if number is 3 then 3 % 2 gives remainder 1 which 2 goes into 3 one time so yields 2 and remainder is 3 – 2 =1 which not zero so the given number 3 is odd and using for loop it will check till 20 numbers and print all the odd numbers between 0 and 20.
-Modulo operator or Remainder operator is also used on floating-point numbers, not like division operator ( // ) which is used only on integers and gives remainder also in integer form.
+Explanation: In the above example using a modulo operator, it prints odd numbers between 0 and 20 from the code; if the number is divided by 2 and the remainder obtained is 0, then we say it as an even number; else its odd number.
+If the number is 2, then 2 % 2 gives remainder 0, so its an even number, not odd, now; if the number is 3, then 3 % 2 gives remainder 1, which 2 goes into 3 one time so yields 2 and remainder is 3 – 2 =1 which not zero so the given number 3 is odd and using for loop it will check till 20 numbers and print all the odd numbers between 0 and 20.
+Modulo operator or Remainder operator is also used on floating-point numbers, not like division operator ( // ), which is used only on integers and gives remainder also in integer form.

 a = input("Dividend is :\n")